Vandalism to your car means that someone intentionally and maliciously damaged your vehicle.

 In Colorado, for example, damages of less than $300 are considered a Class 3 misdemeanor.
 You move into Class 5 felony territory punishable with 1-3 years imprisonment when the damages are between $5,000 to $20,000.
 Damage between $100,000-$1,000,000 is a Class 3 felony with 4-12 years imprisonment and/or $3,000-$750,000 in fines.

 Comprehensive coverage and vandalism

-Police departments don't break out criminal mischief statistics by type, so it is difficult to nail down an exact number when it comes to automotive vandalism.
-In 2011, criminal mischief was the third most reported crime in Denver.
+Police departments don’t break out criminal mischief statistics by type, so it is difficult to nail down an exact number regarding automotive vandalism.

 If the vandal is caught and not named on your car insurance policy, this gives your auto insurance company someone to subrogate against.
 If the person is cited for vandalism or prosecuted by the district attorney for the offense, it gives your insurance company a case to pursue the person for the monies they paid out on your claim.